 Adding slow and gentle movement to stretches for the neck and shoulders is very helpful for achieving accelerated results.
 Nodding or turning your head through a very small range of motion while supporting the weight of your head is a relatively safe way to stretch the neck muscles while making sure that you don’t put too much stress through any one small area of tissue for any length of time.

 If you ever feel that you have overdone your stretches, or you feel sore after practicing your stretches, then take time off from your stretching program to allow the tissue time to calm down.
-When stretching the neck and shoulder muscles, it is always helpful to rest in a neutral position, like sitting straight in a chair with your hands in your lap, for 30 to 60 seconds following the end of your stretches.
-This is an opportunity for your muscles to calm down from the hard work of the stretches you have just performed.
+When you are finished stretching your neck and shoulder muscles, it is always helpful to rest in a neutral position, like sitting straight in a chair with your hands in your lap, or lying flat on the floor.
+Resting for 1 to 5 minutes following the end of your stretches gives your body time to integrate the changes you have made and helps prevent irritation in the muscles if you happened to stretch a little too aggressively.
+This gives your muscles time to calm down from the hard work of the stretches you have just performed.

 To learn more about Neck and Shoulder Pain, visit the following sections: